 In view of its when it was first introduced, it has gained a number of other names over the years.
 GPIB has been adopted by a number of major institutions that have given it their numbers.
-The Institute of Electrical and Electronic Engineers in the U.S.A. have given it their specification number 488, and as a result it is sometimes referred to as the IEEE 488 bus or IEEE488 bus.
-Other organisations have also adopted it.
-The American National Standards Institute as has the European IEC.
-Despite the proliferation of names and numbers for it, the specifications are all virtually the same and can be used interchangeably.
-However of all the names GPIB is the most common, followed by IEEE 488 bus.
+The Institute of Electrical and Electronic Engineers in the U.S.A. have given it their specification number 488 in 1978, and as a result it is sometimes referred to as the IEEE 488 bus or IEEE488 bus.
+This defines the basic mechanical electrical and protocol parameters.
+The IEEE 488.2 standard released in 1987 defines the related software specifications.

 Basic GPIB concept

-There must also be no more than 2 m between any two instruments.
+There must also be no more than 2 m between two adjacent instruments on the bus.
 It is possible to purchase GPIB cards to incorporate into computers that do not have the interface fitted.
 As GPIB cards are relatively cheap, this makes the inclusion of a GPIB card into the system a very cost effect method of installing it.